-- Other style guidelines such as subheads, meta descriptions and more
+- Other style guidelines such as subheads and meta descriptions

-A test run is important to find out if the freelancer can write—and if they can follow direction and meet deadlines.
+A test run is important to find out if the freelancer can write, follow directions, and meet deadlines.
 You never know if the samples you were given were heavily edited until you assign an original topic.
 You don’t want to have to edit every piece before it gets posted, so look for someone with strong self-editing skills.

 Set a budget for your blog before you start looking for a ghostwriter.
-Content costs range from the very cheap (usually poor-quality content from “content farms”) to $1 to $2 per word for more experienced writers.
+Content costs range from very cheap (usually poor-quality items from content farms) to $1 to $2 per word for more experienced writers.

 If you like a writer but their price is too high, perhaps they can do fewer, but better quality blogs for you.
 If the price you’re willing to pay is below their usual rate, some bloggers will reduce their prices in exchange for steady work.